10:40AM, 9 January 2018

 Please be cautious when opening any attachments and clicking any links, especially if they look suspicious or are from unknown senders.
 If you are unsure if an email is genuine or not, please do not hesitate to contact our Service Desk for advice.

-If you have opened any attachments or clicked any links and entered your details, please contact IT Services, who will be able to advise on what to do.
+If you have opened any attachments or clicked any links and entered your details, please contact the IT Service Desk (IT.Services@lboro.ac.uk or 01509 222333) who will be able to advise on what to do and take recovery action.